Doubling Argument of the Hessian Estimate for the Special Lagrangian Equation on General Phases with Constraints: Alexandrov-type theorem

 \section{Alexandrov-type theorem}

 In this section, we establish the Alexandrov-type theorems for our settings.
-Under the assumptions of Theorem \ref{thm1.1} and Theorem \ref{thm1.2}, we cannot directly apply the classical Alexandrov theorem for convex functions, nor the Alexandrov-type theorem for $k$-convex functions, where $k>\frac{n}{2}$ (\cite{Chaudhuri_Trudinger_2005} Theorem 1.1).
+Under the assumptions of Theorem \ref{thm1.1} and Theorem \ref{thm1.2}, we cannot directly apply the classical Alexandrov theorem for convex functions, nor the Alexandrov-type theorem for $k$-convex functions, where $k>n/2$ (\cite{Chaudhuri_Trudinger_2005} Theorem 1.1).
 As a preliminary step, we first observe that $u$ is Lipschitz continuous.
 The gradient estimates of Lemma \ref{grad_est} further yield the weighted norm Lipschitz inequality.
 Moreover, by adapting the argument of Theorem 2.4 in \cite{Chaudhuri_Trudinger_2005}, the constraints in Theorem \ref{thm1.1} and Theorem \ref{thm1.2} are sufficient to guarantee the existence of a vector-valued Radon measure $[D^2u] = [\mu^{ij}]$, provided that $u$ is the uniform limit of smooth solutions $u_k$ satisfying the assumptions of Theorem \ref{thm1.1} and Theorem \ref{thm1.2}.
 Using these three properties, the argument in Section 4 of \cite{10.4007/annals.2025.201.2.4} then yields the desired result.
 We remark that Shankar-Yuan \cite{10.4007/annals.2025.201.2.4} approach is adapted from Evans–Gariepy \cite{EG} and Chaudhuri–Trudinger \cite{Chaudhuri_Trudinger_2005}.
+For the reader's convenience, we explicitly note that throughout this section, $u_k$ will always denote the sequence of smooth functions introduced in Proposition \ref{partial_regularity} below.

 \begin{proposition} Let $n\geq 3$ and let $u_k \in C^\infty(B_2(0))$ be a sequence of smooth solutions to the special Lagrangian equation (\ref{SLE}) in $B_2(0)$ with the phase constant $\theta \geq 0$ and